 Wrestling in Britain in the 1990s could have been much different if William Regal had taken up his friend’s offer to start their own wrestling promotion.

 The idea of a wrestler going out on his own to start his own company was not an uncommon one in Britain.
-Kendo Nagasaki had a stake in All Star Promotions in the 1980s, while Jackie Pallo filmed a TV pilot in 1981 in an attempt to bring more wrestling to TV during the sport’s peak.
+Kendo Nagasaki had a stake in All Star Wrestling in the 1980s, while Jackie Pallo filmed a TV pilot in 1981 in an attempt to bring more wrestling to TV during the sport’s peak.

 However, the business had taken a downturn by 1992.
 Big Daddy was on his last legs and would retire one year later.
 Wrestling was taken off ITV in 1988 by Greg Dyke, as the WWE became the defacto biggest promotion in Britain due to their “UK Rampage” pay-per-view events and eventually Sky TV coverage.